RMerl/asuswrt-merlin.ng/release/src/router/getdns/stubby/README.md

 Powershell scripts are provided in the the windows directory of the source code that can be used to update the system resolvers.
 Instructions for how to update the resolvers manually are provided are also provided - see https://dnsprivacy.org/wiki/display/DP/Windows+installer+for+Stubby
+Stubby has been reported to work on Windows 7, but we don't officially support it.

 ## Notes: